 Hair braiding styles make women look younger.
 This hair has mid-length, thin braids with the Fulani pattern to give a youthful look.
 The seal of cuteness is the adornment of the ends with glass beads.

 This hairstyle says you’re all ready for summer or vacation.
-It incorporates a front section of thick and tiny cornrows; a back voluminous loose hair and shells hanging on the length of the braids.
+It incorporates triangular box braids with stylish parting.
+And, shells, rings, and cords hang adorn the length of the braids.
 Everything about this look is elegant and irresistible.

 25. Tribal Braids With Buns

 This hairdo has a lot in it.
-Braids run from the center to both sides and some go halfway to the back on both sides.
-Also, buns stand between the braids and the loose hair at the back.
+There are two buns and one braid that runs to the center.
+Also, cornrows run from the back and drop to the sides of both ears.
 The unique pattern makes it perfect for festivals.